 In order to ensure your garage door opens and closes smoothly and efficiently, selecting the right horsepower is essential.

-1/3 horsepower openers are amongst the cheapest available but really only perform well with very light garage doors, such as one made from steel.
+1/3 horsepower openers are amongst the cheapest available but really only perform well with very light doors, such as one made from steel.
 If you’re looking for a robust opener suitable for heavier garage doors, this is not the best option for you.

 ½ horsepower openers perform well and are a great ‘middle of the road’ option.
-Able to lift around 300lb of weight, these can lift relatively heavy single or fairly light double garage doors without too much effort.
+Able to lift around 300lb of weight, these can lift relatively heavy single or fairly light double doors without too much effort.

-Some garage doors can be extremely heavy and will need lots of horsepower to lift and close them.
-The ¾ horsepower opener can easily lift up to 600lb of weight and is, therefore, the best option for heavy single or double garage doors.
-As a rule, any door wider than 14 feet will need a ¾ horsepower garage door opener.
+Some doors can be extremely heavy and will need lots of horsepower to lift and close them.
+The ¾ horsepower opener can easily lift up to 600lb of weight and is, therefore, the best option for heavy single or double doors.
+As a rule, any door wider than 14 feet will need a ¾ horsepower door opener.

 Staying safe with garage door openers

 Automatic garage door openers can provide a huge amount of convenience, but they can also be a source of danger.
-To combat this, garage door openers are usually fitted with the following safety features which are designed to help keep you and your family safe:
+To combat this, the door openers are usually fitted with the following safety features which are designed to help keep you and your family safe:

 - A set of lasers that sit on either side of your garage door opening, if something ‘breaks’ the laser, the motor will stop automatically – check these are still working every month or so by waving a broomstick in front of the lasers.
 If the opener doesn’t stop then the lasers must be investigated as they could be malfunctioning or moved out of alignment

-- Automatic reverse function which will come into action if the garage door hits something, like a car – check this is still functioning by placing a piece of 2 x 2 wood in the way of the garage door coming down, if it doesn’t auto-reverse then you should consult a local professional for further advice
+- Automatic reverse function which will come into action if the door hits something, like a car – check this is still functioning by placing a piece of 2 x 2 wood in the way of the door coming down, if it doesn’t auto-reverse then you should consult a local professional for further advice

 Smart garage door openers